sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-flightaware-piaware.md

 In exchange for your data, FlightAware will give you an Enterprise Membership.
 If this is something of interest, you may wish to feed your data to them.

 The docker image [`ghcr.io/sdr-enthusiasts/docker-piaware`](https://github.com/sdr-enthusiasts/docker-piaware) contains `piaware` and all of its required prerequisites and libraries.
-This can run standalone \(without the `readsb` container\), however for flexibility it is recommended to run with `readsb`, and this is the deployment method that will be used in this guide.
+This can run standalone \(without the `ultrafeeder` container\), however for flexibility it is recommended to run with `ultrafeeder`, and this is the deployment method that will be used in this guide.

 ## Getting a Feeder ID